ome/omero-guide-scripts/docs/walkthrough.rst

 Tag selection
 ^^^^^^^^^^^^^
 You can use the Tags to select the images or other objects you want to work with.  \
-Do not confiuse this option with the exporting of tags also provided by the scripts.
-The usage of tags  \
+Do not confiuse this option with the exporting of Tags also provided by the scripts.
+The usage of Tags  \
 for object selection grants additional flexibility.
 You can for example select objects \
 attached to different projects or belonging to different owners. \

 .. figure:: images/annotation_03_selecting_tags.png

-   *Selection of a subset of datasets from a tag and the auto-filled Export to CSV script.*
+   *Selection of a subset of datasets from a Tag and the auto-filled Export to CSV script.*
 ..

 In this example, all the **Datasets** found under the **Tag:155390** are selected. \